 Carers Alert Thermometer (CAT)

-MND Scotland is currently running a pilot project across Scotland were MND carers can be are paired up with trained volunteers to carry out a Carers Alert Thermometer (CAT) assessment.
+MND Scotland is currently running a pilot project across Scotland where MND carers are paired up with trained volunteers to carry out a Carers Alert Thermometer (CAT) assessment.

 The CAT is an 11-question alert tool, devised by Edge Hill University, which allows us to see how you are getting on and to ensure that your needs as a carer are being met.

 If you are struggling, or you feel you need additional help, we can then ask your local authority to reassess your care needs to ensure you are receiving the right statutory support.
 We can also refer you directly to our services for carers, such as counselling, grants to take a break from caring, complementary therapies and benefits advice.

 You will also be given the opportunity to take part in a telephone call with researchers at Edge Hill University, who developed the CAT, to gather your opinions on the assessment.
 If you do not wish to speak to researchers, you do not have to do this.